jvaubourg/puppetlabs-nginxpack/README.md

 * With `php_mysql`: *php5-mysql*
 * With `logrotate`: *logrotate*, *psmisc* (if not already present)

 *logrotate* is used with a configuration file in */etc/logrotate.d/nginx* allowing it to daily rotate vhost logs.
-The configuration uses `killall` from *psmisc* in order to force nginx to update his inodes (this is the classic way).
+The configuration uses *killall* from *psmisc* in order to force nginx to update his inodes (this is the classic way). *killall* is also used in `nginxpack::php::cgi` to ensure that PHP is not still running.

 Use `nginxpack::php::mod { 'foo' }` involves installing *php5-foo*.